 Financial planning and investment management should work together to protect and grow your wealth.
 We commit to help you understand the advantage in our mindset because we want you to see how we work for you.
-Transparency is fundamental to our process, business model, and fact-driven operating philosophy.
-We are obligated to serve your interests first and foremost.
-In practical terms, this means we are careful to caution you on potential conflicts of interests, weigh your cost vs. benefit, and explain key tradeoffs so you can make well-informed decisions for your money.
+Transparency is fundamental to serving your interests.
+In practical terms, this means we are careful to caution you on potential conflicts of interests, weigh your cost vs. benefit, and explain key trade-offs so you can make well-informed decisions for your money.
 Our time-tested strategies control risk, eliminate excess costs, and are vital to help you compound value on your path toward financial security.

 - Process addresses investment, tax, legal, insurance and estate planning considerations

-- Superior business model and operating philosophy minimizes conflicts
+- Superior business model and operating philosophy minimize conflicts

 - Competent advice, disciplined cost control, consistent execution

 - Advice from all members of your advisory team helps to maximize your protection

-- Manage conflicts to control cost and say good-bye to standard industry boilerplate remedies
+- Manage conflicts to control cost; say good-bye to standard industry boilerplate remedies

-- Reduce risk, increase efficiency, and be confident your decisions are working to secure your future
+- Reduce risk, increase efficiency, be confident your decisions are working to secure your future